Trump’s grip on GOP sparks fears about democratic process

 Trump has sought revenge against Republicans who didn't back his attempt to overturn the election.
 He's backed GOP primary challengers to Kemp and Raffensperger — the latter is being challenged by Rep. Jody Hice, whom Trump recruited into the race and who voted to overturn the election in the House of Representatives.

 Georgia's new elections bill strips Raffensperger of some of his election duties and gives the GOP-controlled state legislature the ability to replace local election officials.
-Arizona's Republican-controlled legislature stripped Democratic Secretary of State Katie Hobbs of her role overseeing elections, and state Rep. Mark Finchem, who was at the Jan.
+Arizona's Republican-controlled legislature is pushing to strip Democratic Secretary of State Katie Hobbs of her ability to defend election lawsuits, and state Rep. Mark Finchem, who was at the Jan.
 6 rally outside the Capitol and is a central proponent of the Arizona audit, is running for her position.

 Levitsky said the United States' complex electoral system stands out among international democracies by vesting oversight of elections in local, partisan officials.
 “We rely a lot on local officials, and if one party decides not to behave, we are in for a world of trouble,” he said.